tmobile/magentaA11y/design.md

 ## For full experience designs

-### Given that I have delivered a UI design for development
+### Given that I have delivered a web UI design for development

 - When I open the accessibility annotation layer
 - Then I see